alphanumeric3/alphanumeric3.github.io/content/blog/poke.md

 +++
-title = 'Trying to avoid talking to Poke' date = 2025-09-23T23:42:27+01:00 summary = 'Getting one email from Poke without a single text'
+title = 'Automating Poke without texting it once' date = 2025-09-23T23:42:27+01:00 summary = 'By modifying default automations, you can put Poke to work with a browser and curl!'
 +++

 I'll skip the sign up.